PhasicFlow/phasicFlow/tutorials/sphereGranFlow/RotaryAirLockValve/ReadMe.md

 }
 ```
 ### Surfaces
 In `settings/geometryDict` file, the surfaces component are defined to form a Rotating Air-Lock Valve.
+All surface components are supplied in stl file format.
+All stl files should be stored under 'stl' folder.

 ```C++
 surfaces
 {